carlosp420/PyPhyloGenomics/doc/getting-started.rst

 Since we have 132 candidate genes to design primers for, we can automate the primer design using a nice tool available in **PyPhyloGenomics**.

 The function ``designPrimers`` will send an alignment to primers4clades_ along (with some parameters) and do a request for primer design.
 This function will return the degenerate primers as estimated by primers4clades_.

+It is recommended that you enter your email as one of the parameters so that primers4clades_ can send you an email with very detailed results for you to insect.

+.. warning:: Please keep in mind that the ``designPrimers`` function will return very little data, i.e. only the forward and reverse primers for an alignment.
+But it might be necessary that you inspect the detailed information on results that primers4clades_ can send to your email.

+Autoamted primer design via primers4clades_:

+    * Alignment in FASTA format containing at least 4 sequences.
+    * Several parameters:

+        * temperature
+        * minimium amplicon length
+        * maximum amplicon length
+        * genetic code
+        * cluster type
+        * substitution model
+        * email address

+   Example:
+   The values shown are the default.
+Change them if needed.

+    >>> from PyPhyloGenomics import MUSCLE

+    >>> folder = "alignments"   # folder containing the FASTA file alignments
+    >>> tm = "55"               # annealing temperature
+    >>> min_amplength = "100"   # minimium amplicon length
+    >>> max_amplength = "500"   # maximum amplicon length
+    >>> gencode = "universal"   # see below for all available genetic codes
+    >>> mode  = "primers"
+    >>> clustype = "dna"
+    >>> amptype = "dna_GTRG"    # substitution model used to estimate phylogenetic information
+    >>> email = "youremail@email.com"   # primer4clades will send you an email with very detailed results

+    >>> MUSCLE.designPrimers(folder, tm, min_amplength, max_amplength, gencode, mode, clustype, amptype, email)

 .. _primers4clades: http://floresta.eead.csic.es/primers4clades/#0